WITH THE CORRECT INTERPRETATION THE DATA WILL TALK TO YOU

 Fully automated counts

-The CityTraffic method counts footfall in hundreds of Dutch and Belgian shopping areas fully automated, based on Wi-Fi signals.
+The CityTraffic method counts footfall in hundreds of Dutch and Belgian shopping areas fully automated.
 The sensors take measurements 365 days a year, 24 hours a day and seven days a week.
 The CityTraffic method displays the people countings per half hour, per day, per week, month and year.
 The advantage compared to manual counting is substantial.

 Thanks to our fully automated system, we provide very comprehensive, reliable and current data.
 With the CityTraffic method, you gain insight into: